Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 - First, it does not support instrumenting programs that are executing inside the selected region, since it only inserts interception branches at the boundaries of this region.
 	- If a program is already running inside the selected region when instrumentation begins the original code continues executing as the interception branches only apply at entry/exit points.
 - Second, it does not support modifying previously inserted instrumentation if the program is executing inside the instrumented region.
+	- Once instrumentation is applied and the program is running in the instrumented region, the patch-based algorithm struggles to make further changes to the instrumentation.
+	-